 Despite having some noticeable differences, both the European and American Maine Coons possess all the standard Maine Coon attributes.

-Maine Coon Cats
+Similar Maine Coon Physical Attributes

 1. They Are Large

-2. Large, Long, Shaggy Coat
+2. Long, Shaggy Coat

 Maine Coons, whether bred in America or Europe, are well known for their heavy, silky, and shaggy coats.

 3. Wedge-Shaped Heads

 Comparing the European Maine Coon vs. American Maine Coon heads, both have medium-wide heads that are slightly longer than width.

 In addition, an interior view of their head should exhibit a slight concavity.

 However, some parts like the Maine Coons square muzzle and Linx-tip ears are more distinct in European Maine Coons.